obscure138/Getting-and-Cleaning-Data-Course-Project/codebook.md

 6.LAYING

-## Measurements of the Tiday Dataset
+## Measurements of the Tidy Dataset
 1."activitylabel"

 2."subject"